digitalyoshixi/zettelkasten/content/Security/Documentation.md

 tags:
   - IT
 ---
-The guides, diagrams and example configurations required for a service.
+The guides, diagrams and example configurations required for understanding the behavior of a system.
 During the [[Change Management Process]], documentation should be created or updated.